stacks-network/stacks/tutorials/multi-player-storage.md

 This sets up a route and captures the route parameter to be used as the profile lookup username.

-We'll also need to add a rule to our webpack config so that we can properly process URL paths that contain the `.` character. e.g. `http://localhost:8080/other_user.id`
+We'll also need to add a rule to our webpack config so that we can properly process URL paths that contain the `.` character. e.g. `http://localhost:8080/other_user.id` *Note: In a production app, the web server needs to be configured to handle this.*

 Open `webpack.config.js` in the root project directory and locate the following line:
 ```javascript